 Leslie Pond: Volunteer

 I’m a biochemist/immunologist/cell biologist by training and have had a career in scientific publishing and managing a postdoctoral training program.
-After retiring, I wanted to pivot to work on urgent environmental issues such as climate change, so have been a research intern at TNC for the last year.
-I’ve created an info sheet that focuses on the nexus of climate change, health and equity, and am currently writing a report on potential pathways to create a green infrastructure workforce development program, as part of a partnership with a Boston-area neighborhood development corporation.
+After retiring, I wanted to pivot to work on urgent environmental issues such as climate change, so have been a research intern and volunteer at TNC for the last two years.
+I’ve created an info sheet that focuses on the nexus of climate change, health and equity, as well as a report on potential pathways to create a green infrastructure workforce development program, as part of a partnership with a Boston-area neighborhood development corporation.
 I’m always excited to engage with community members in climate conversations and actions.